matterport/Mask_RCNN/README.md

 - Keras 2.2.5 and other common packages listed in `requirements.txt`.

+## Preparing the input
+Prepare 3-channel jpg for testing (same for the video).

 ## How to test your own bubble image/video
 1. Clone this repository
 1. Install dependencies